 “We’re looking at making sure that we have a variety of storage capacities, and that includes both the cloud and physical storage capacities,” said Carla Hayden, the Librarian of Congress in an interview with MeriTalk.

 Libraries are leveraging cloud capabilities for more than simply cutting data storage costs.
 They’re also trying to match their patrons’ needs.
 Researchers, academics and everyday library patrons flock to libraries for their immense amount of free data.

-In October, the Library of Congress was awarded a $1 million grant from the Andrew W. Mellon Foundation for the Computing Cultural Heritage in the Cloud (CCHC) project.
-With the grant support, researchers will pilot ways to combine technology and the collections of the largest library in the world to support digital research at scale.
+In 2019, the Library of Congress was awarded a $1 million grant from the Andrew W. Mellon Foundation for the Computing Cultural Heritage in the Cloud (CCHC) project.
+With the grant's support, researchers will pilot ways to combine technology and the collections of the largest library in the world to support digital research at scale.

 “As technology advances, we envision a future in which all users – researchers, artists, students and more – are only limited by the questions they can think to ask; where scale, complexity, uniqueness, and speed are aligned to support their goals and result in fundamentally transformed ways of understanding the world around us,” said Kate Zwaard, the Library’s Director of Digital Strategy in a press release.

 Many of the open source databases, digital archives, and subject catalogs provided to patrons run off Software-as-Service and Platform-as-Service infrastructures.
 This allows libraries to gain the benefits of these applications without having to worry about IT maintenance or local hosting.